masektom/FZU-department-25_codes/README.md

     # Monoclinic(a=5.43, b=6.21, c=7.05, beta_deg=110.5, directory=output_dir, number=3, filename="Mono_XRD.txt")
     # Triclinic(a=5.0, b=6.0, c=7.0, alpha_deg=80, beta_deg=85, gamma_deg=95, directory=output_dir, number=2, filename="Tri_XRD.txt")
 ```
 It is made for the most optimal use for the user.
-First it is needed to specify the output directory using the address of such files.
+First it is needed to specify the output directory using the address of such file.
 After that, it depends on what Bravaise lattice is needed.
-It is called as a function using the name of the lattice.
+They are callable functions using the name of the lattice.
 After that you need to specify lattice parameters of the unit cell depending on the type of lattice, i.e. some have only a,c others can have a,b,c.
 If the angles are not 90°, then it is needed to specify these angles in degrees.
 Then there is the **number** parameter.
-This specify up to which Muller index you want to calculate all the parameters, i.e. number=3 means up to (333).
-Then just specify the name of the .txt file and it will output it as __Muller indeces, d_space, 2theta__.
+This specifie up to which Miller index you want to calculate all the parameters, i.e. number=3 means up to (333).
+Then just specify the name of the .txt file and it will output it in a format as __Miller indeces, d_space, 2theta__.
 It is the same format as used for plotting the results in XRD plotter.